heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 > Referee: 3
 >
-> Comments to the Author In this paper, the authors introduce "hefty algebras,"
+> In this paper, the authors introduce "hefty algebras," a generalisation of
-> a generalisation of algebraic effects to higher-order operations that utilise
+> algebraic effects to higher-order operations that utilise their computational
-> their computational arguments in a non-algebraic way (i.e., not as
+> arguments in a non-algebraic way (i.e., not as continuations that commute with
-> continuations that commute with the evaluation context).
-This approach is
+> the evaluation context).
+This approach is similar to scoped effects, but hefty
-> similar to scoped effects, but hefty algebras interpret operations in two
+> algebras interpret operations in two stages: in the first stage, higher-order
-> stages: in the first stage, higher-order operations are elaborated (i.e.,
+> operations are elaborated (i.e., term-expanded) into computations using
-> term-expanded) into computations using standard algebraic effects, which are
+> standard algebraic effects, which are then further interpreted through
-> then further interpreted through handlers in the second stage.
+> handlers in the second stage.
 >
 > After summarising ordinary algebraic effects and handlers, the paper
 > demonstrates how to generalise this approach to higher-order operations and